Updated 2026 · 80+ private schools in Asunción · MEC-regulated

 Private schools

 The de-facto standard for expats and middle-class Paraguayans. ~80 in Asunción alone, 400+ countrywide.
+The public/private split is the line that matters here.

 Start your school search before you move — popular international schools have waitlists, especially in primary grades.

-— Top international schools
+Top international schools

 Asunción: the schools expats actually pick.